authgear/authgear-server/docs/specs/oidc-native-sso.md

 - The following fields become client-specific
   - `ClientID`
   - `AuthorizationID`
-  - `IdentityID`
+  - `CreatedAt`
   - `Scopes`
   - `TokenHash`
-- Add a new field `DeviceSSORefreshTokens`.
-It has the above client-specific fields.
+- Add a new field `RefreshTokens`.
+It will store all of the above imformation per refresh token.
-  - `ClientID`
-  - `AuthorizationID`
-  - `IdentityID`
-  - `Scopes`
-  - `TokenHash`
 - Add a new field `DeviceSecretHash`.
 It is the hex of SHA256 of `device_secret`.
-- If `DeviceSSORefreshTokens` is non-empty, then the offline grant is a Native SSO offline grant.
-- Otherwise, the offline grant is an ordinary offline grant.
+- All new offline grants will use the new `RefreshTokens` to store information about refresh tokens.

 ## Changes on Authorization Endpoint